zhukovgreen/zhukovgreen/docs/artem_cv.md

 Python Software engineer with more than 4 years of experience.

-Interested in web applications, eveything which uses asyncio, DevOps, infrastructure automation, bots etc.
+Interested in web applications, everything which uses asyncio, DevOps, infrastructure automation, bots etc.

 Compliment projects with machine learning, growing as a professional,